NumPy Poisson Distribution

 How to Import NumPy Library

-To import the NumPy library in Python, you first need to have NumPy installed.
-If you haven't installed it yet, you can do so by running the command pip install numpy in your command prompt or terminal.
-Once you have NumPy installed, you can import it into your Python program by using the import keyword followed by the name of the library.
+To use the NumPy library in Python, you first need to have it installed.
+If you haven't installed it yet, you can do so by running the command:

 import numpy as np

-Importing NumPy allows you to access a variety of mathematical and numerical functions and operations.
+Importing NumPy allows you to access various mathematical and numerical functions.
 NumPy provides efficient arrays, functions for performing mathematical operations on these arrays, and tools for working with linear algebra, Fourier transforms, and more.

 To check the version of NumPy installed on your system, use the following command: